AntraJava/MyIOT/_config_kafka/kafka.md

 # Start Kafka after the 1st time
  - Under the **__Config_Kafka_** folder, run `docker-compose start`
  - kafka will be started.
 No new containers will be created this time.

+# Exit
+ - Make sure you stop everything after use it. `docker-compose stop`
+ - Otherwise, next time you will not be able to start kafka.(solution is to start again, because kafka didn't disconnect from zookeeper correctly)